omnia-md/PyData2014/slides.md

 </footer>

 ---
-title: The current state of drug discovery
+title: A crisis in drug discovery
 subtitle: Producing a drug costs $2B and 15 years, with 95% fail rate

 <center>